By Rick Steves

 Barely elegant outdoor cafés, glittering art, and the saltiest sailors' quarter in Europe, all at bargain-basement prices, make Lisbon an Iberian highlight.

 Two-thirds of Lisbon was leveled.
 The city was eventually rebuilt on a strict grid plan, symmetrically, with broad boulevards and square squares.
 But the grandeur of pre-earthquake Lisbon survives in three neighborhoods: Belém, the Alfama, and the Bairro Alto.
-Follow me through a day exploring the heritage of LIsbon.
+Follow me through a day exploring the heritage of Lisbon.

 After breakfast, grab a trolley or taxi to Belém.
 This district, four miles from downtown, is a pincushion of important sights from Portugal's Golden Age, when Vasco da Gama and company made her Europe's richest power.

 Nearby, the giant Monument to the Discoveries honors Portugal's Prince Henry the Navigator and the country's leading explorers.
 Across the street, the Monastery of Jerónimos is Portugal's most exciting building — with my favorite cloister in Europe.
-King Manuel erected this giant, white limestone church and monastery — which stretches 300 yards along the Lisbon waterfront — as a "thank you" for the discoveries made by early Portuguese explorers.
+King Manuel erected this giant, white limestone church and monastery — which stretches 300 impressive yards along the Lisbon waterfront — as a "thank you" for the discoveries made by early Portuguese explorers.
 It was financed in part with "pepper money," a 5 percent tax on spices brought back from India.
-Manuel built the church on the site of a humble chapel where sailors spent their last night ashore in prayer before embarking on frightening voyages.
-The Manueline style of this giant church and cloister combines late Gothic and early Renaissance features with motifs from the sea — the source of the wealth that made this art possible.
+Manuel built the church near the site of a humble chapel where sailors spent their last night ashore in prayer before embarking on frightening voyages.
+The "Manueline" style of this giant church and cloister combines late Gothic and early Renaissance features with motifs from the sea — the source of the wealth that made this art possible.